Muxamedin/ecea-docker/README.md

    --onlytar
 ```
 as a condition  --onlytar | -o - options should be used with flags -t, -c, -s

-C. As a result of build proces - will printed (to the sdout) path to created 'ecloud.tar.gz'
+C. As a result of build proces - will be printed (to the stdout) path to created 'ecloud.tar.gz'

 Step 3.
 Run the ECFS installer on the host machine where will be started docker container with agents (Ask ElectricCloud for ECFS installer)